dfinity/ICRC-1/standards/ICRC-3/README.md

 ## Blocks Verification

 The Ledger MUST certify the last block (tip) recorded.
 The Ledger MUST allow to download the certificate via the `icrc3_get_tip_certificate` endpoint.
 The certificate follows the [IC Specification for Certificates](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification).
-The certificate contains a tree with the certified data and the signature.
+The certificate is comprised of a tree containing the certified data and the signature.
 The tree MUST contain two labelled values (leafs):
 1. `last_block_index`: the index of the last block in the chain.
 The values must be expressed as [`leb128`](https://en.wikipedia.org/wiki/LEB128#Unsigned_LEB128)
 2. `last_block_hash`: the hash of the last block in the chain